 Bison of the Fort Peck Indian Reservation

-In 2012, after enduring several legal battles, the Fort Peck Tribes began receiving bison from Yellowstone National Park, which reintroduced these creatures to the Great Plains.
+In 2012, after enduring several legal battles, the Fort Peck Tribes began receiving bison from Yellowstone National Park and reintroduced these creatures to the Great Plains.

 Now, Fort Peck Indian Reservation manages over 300 buffalo on 15,000 acres and is the sole Tribal site for the redistribution of Yellowstone bison outside the park.